bluekitchen/btstack/port/nrf5-zephyr/README.md

 ## Getting Started

 To integrate BTstack into Zephyr, please move the BTstack project into the Zephyr root folder 'zephyr'.
+Please use the Zephry '1.9-branch' for now.
+In the master branch, Zephyr switched the build system to CMake and this port hasn't been update for that yet.

 Then integrate BTstack: